5 Best Ways to Get Rid of Snow Mold

-The old adage holds true for lawn care too.
-One of the best ways to prevent a Snow Mold situation is by taking care of your turf grass in the late summer months.
+This old adage holds true for lawn care too.
+One of the best ways to prevent a snow mold situation is by taking care of your turf grass in the late summer months.
 This means applying fall fertilizer at the proper time and maintaining a healthy length when mowing.
-Before winter, the lawn should be cut at no more than 3” tall and no less than 2”.
+Before winter, the lawn should be cut at no more than 3” and no less than 2” tall.
 Staying within these guidelines will keep your turf plant strong and healthy going into winter.

-We want to have our lawn looking nice and green in spring, right?
-Let’s make sure all the fall leaves and debris from trees are raked and picked up before snowfall.
-Snow Mold growth is greatest underneath covers that hold moisture.
+The goal is to have a nice-looking yard in spring, right?
+To achieve this, make sure all the fall leaves and debris from trees are raked and picked up before snowfall.
+Snow mold growth is greatest underneath covers that hold moisture.
 Leaving patches of wet leaves in the lawn will almost ensure disease come spring.
 So, before closing up shop for winter, make one last sweep to check the lawn for leaves and debris.

 Plow trucks and shoveling are a familiar experience for Clevelanders during winter.
 We clear our driveways and sidewalks after snowfall so we can have access to our homes without bringing all the snow inside.
 After a heavy snow fall, sometimes the plow and shovel piles will get quite high.
 As the snow in the rest of the lawn melts with spring, these areas where the snow has been piled can take weeks longer to get access to sunlight.
 The longer the areas remain covered the better chance they have of developing snow mold issues.
 Best practice is not to pile large amounts of snow in one area if you can help it.